-All our WordPress themes are translation ready which means that you can easily translate them to any language you need.
-Here are some instructions:
+All our WordPress themes are translation ready which means that you can translate them to any language you need.
+Here are instructions on how to do so.

 And that’s it, your translations should work now.